-The retailer then captures the unique token, such as the QR code, or manually enters in a corresponding transaction number either through the functionality provided by the secure self-payment retailer verification app or compatible retailer POS system and/or custom conversion software and hardware.
+The retailer then captures the unique token, such as the number either through the functionality provided by the secure self-payment retailer verification app or compatible retailer POS system and/or custom conversion software and hardware.
 Upon successful verification, the retailer verification app or compatible retailer POS system displays an itemized receipt on the retailer's device.
 In the preferred embodiment, the retailer follows its specific return or exchange procedures via its mobile device running the retailer verification app or POS system.
 This step 328 requires the retailer to select the items being returned or exchanged through the use of its chosen QR code reading method.
 The consumer may also be asked whether he or she would like the transaction refunded to his or her original payment method, store credit or other as per the retailer and payment method rules.